lifestyle

 Given the variety of available metformin brands, the typical dosing is often compared to that of semaglutide.
 Semaglutide has been proven safe for up to 68 weeks or longer, making it suitable for long-term use when side effects are manageable and it is approved by a healthcare provider.

 Metformin has also been validated for long-term use.
-However, both medications should be discontinued once the individual achieves their weight loss goal.

 Semaglutide and Metformin Each Have Their Own Unique Risks